graphprotocol/graph-node/docs/getting-started.md

 ### 3.2 Defining your source data
 Each data source in your subgraph is comprised of data on blockchain (i.e. an Ethereum smart contract) and a mapping which transforms and loads that data onto The Graph.

-These are defined the top-level `dataSources` key in the subgraph manifest.
+These are defined in the top-level `dataSources` key in the subgraph manifest.

 ##### Example
 Defining a data source which is a smart contract implementing the ERC20 interface: